AnonymousController/wstc/README.md

 You might set it to run on login, or with a `cron` job, or from the macOS menu bar.

 Probably the easiest for most people, however, will be to save the script as a standalone application using *File&nbsp;>&nbsp;Export…* in Script&nbsp;Editor and selecting *File&nbsp;Format:&nbsp;Application*.
 Again, the script can be saved anywhere, including the standard /Applications folder.

+#### Shift Times
+If the script encounters a shift for which it does not have a starttime/endtime pair stored, it will prompt you to enter those times.
+Enter the times *in the format you have set under System&nbsp;Preferences > Language&nbsp;&&nbsp;Region* (i.e. 12- or 24-hour time, as appropriate).
+Check this first if your event times are not saving properly.

+#### `useOldWFPL` Setting
+The second property seen at the very beginning of the script is called `useOldWFPL`.
+If this setting is `true` (the default), the script uses a non-elegant piece of JavaScript to check if a given webpage has loaded.
+This is prone to errors, especially if a page loads too fast.
+There is a second way of checking if a page has loaded, which is generally more reliable.
+This second method requires that the script have assistive access to System&nbsp;Events under Sys&nbsp;Prefs > Sec&nbsp;&&nbsp;Privacy > Privacy.
+If you are okay with that, change this property to `false`.
 <br/>

 ## Requirements